-At the Team Victor stand, Victor offers fresh squeezed lemonade, along with a rotation of the following flavors: strawberry lemonade, country time lemonade and lemonade made with brown sugar instead of white.
-He also has baked goods such as brownies, pineapple upside down cake, and chocolate chip cookies.
-One customer loved his stand so much she shared her great-grandmother’s recipe for peanut butter cookies and now Victor sells those too!
+At the "Team Victor" stand, Victor offers fresh squeezed lemonade, along with a rotation of the following options: strawberry lemonade, Country Time lemonade, and lemonade made with brown sugar instead of white.
+He also has baked goods such as brownies, pineapple upside-down cake, and chocolate chip cookies.
+One customer loved his stand so much that she shared her great-grandmother’s recipe for peanut butter cookies, which Victor now sells, too!
 Victor asks for donations instead of individually pricing items, which allows him to be fully in control of the business and spend time interacting with his customers.

-Victor chooses what he wants to do with the earnings from each day, and usually it is a combination of buying something for himself and finding a way to bring people together.
-For example, sometimes he takes his class and teachers out to the movies and lunch, or this past year he donated to a surfing camp so that kids could learn how to surf.
-He also thanks his family for all their help by taking everyone to dinner, his treat.
+Victor chooses what he wants to do with the earnings from each day; typically, it is a combination of buying something for himself and finding a way to bring people together.
+Sometimes, he takes his class and teachers out to the movies and lunch, and this past year, he donated to a surfing camp so kids could learn how to surf.
+He also thanks his family for all their help by taking everyone to dinner (his treat).
 He even used some of his money to take a girl on a movie and ice cream date.
-One thing he gives to on a regular basis is the Galveston Houston Families Exploring Down Syndrome, a non-profit organization he is very involved with.
-Victor gets a great deal of happiness and pride from sharing his money and time with others.
+He gives to Galveston Houston Families Exploring Down Syndrome, a nonprofit organization he is very involved with, on a regular basis.
+Victor feels a great deal of happiness and pride from sharing his money and time with others.